 I compiled the ultimate Camino de Santiago packing list of what type of backpack, clothing, bedding, toiletries, electronics, and accessories you will need to make your journey as smooth as possible.

-Camino Packing List – Gear
+Camino Gear – Packing List

 Small to Medium Size Backpack with Cushioned Hip Straps

+One of the most important items you will bring is your backpack.
+So what’s the best backpacks for the Camino de Santiago?
 After many hours of research, I chose the Osprey Exos Ultralight Backpack.
 Originally, I was planning on buying a smaller backpack, but then decided a larger one would be more beneficial for future trips.
 So I landed in the middle with a 48-liter Osprey bag.

 I have established quite a love affair with this backpack.
 It is wonderful!
+Now, I think it is the best women’s backpack for Camino de Santiago.

 REMEMBER: THE WEIGHT OF YOUR PACK WILL IMPACT THE QUALITY OF YOUR HIKE